kubesure/arch-drone/gist.md

 #### Introduction
 This project involves creating an autonomous drone using the DJI Tello and the OpenCV library for a navigation competition.
-We developed algorithms to allow the drone to navigate and avoid obstacles using computer vision techniques.

 #### Project Description
 ##### Objective
-The goal was to build a drone that can navigate autonomously through rings (see video) using computer vision techniques.
+The goal was to build a drone that can navigate autonomously through a sequence of vertically colored rings using computer vision techniques.

 ##### Hardware Setup
 - **Drone:** DJI Tello